Voxel-Fox-Ltd/Novus/docs/api.rst

     This function can be called many times without a corresponding :func:`on_connect` call.

+.. function:: on_shard_connect(shard_id)

+    Similar to :func:`on_connect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has connected to Discord.

+    :param shard_id: The shard ID that has connected.
+    :type shard_id: :class:`int`

 .. function:: on_shard_disconnect(shard_id)

     Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient`